AFewBooks/hanson-universalism-history/universalism-in-the-early-church.md

 the doctrine of the great fathers remained unchallenged.
-Neither the Concilium Nicaeum (325 AD) nor the Concilium Constantinopolitanum (381 AD) nor the Concilium Chalcedonenese (451 AD) lisped a syllable of the doctrine of man\'s final woe.
+Neither the Concilium Nicaeum (325 AD) nor the Concilium Constantinopolitanum (381 AD) nor the Concilium Chalcedonenese (451 AD) lisped a syllable of the doctrine of man's final woe.

 The reticence of all the ancient formularies of faith concerning endless punishment at the same time that the great fathers were proclaiming universal salvation, as appears later on in these pages, is strong evidence that the former doctrine was not then accepted.
-It is apparent that the early Christian church did not dogmatize on man\'s final destiny.
-It was engrossed in getting established among men the great truth of God\'s universal Fatherhood, as revealed in the incarnation, "God in Christ, reconciling the world unto himself,"[^45] Some taught endless punishment for a portion of mankind; others, the annihilation of the wicked; others had no definite opinion on human destiny; but the
+It is apparent that the early Christian church did not dogmatize on man's final destiny.
+It was engrossed in getting established among men the great truth of God's universal Fatherhood, as revealed in the incarnation, "God in Christ, reconciling the world unto himself,"[^45] Some taught endless punishment for a portion of mankind; others, the annihilation of the wicked; others had no definite opinion on human destiny; but the